jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ======
-While I am doing a double major, my focus of study is in mathematics and I will pursue a PhD program in mathematics after this year.
-I am mostly interested in algebraic topology and algebraic geometry, and sometimes I also like to work on category theory.
+Notwithstanding the double major, my research interest is in mathematics and I am thinking of pursuing a Ph.D. program in mathematics after graduation.
+I am mostly interested in algebraic topology and algebraic geometry, and I also have interest in other fields such as category theory.